 The embryo transfer is one of the most important aspects of the IVF cycle.
 The embryos are maintained in the laboratory until the third or fifth day after fertilization at which time they are transferred into the uterus in hopes of establishing a pregnancy.
-Dr. Akin will discuss with you and your spouse the number of embryos to transfer.
+Dr. James Akin will discuss with you and your spouse the number of embryos to transfer.
 The decision is based upon guidelines established by the American Society of Reproductive Medicine, the quality of the embryos and the age of the patient.

 The embryo transfer is not a painful procedure, therefore no anesthesia or sedation is required.
 You may eat or drink as you like before your appointment.
 You do need a full bladder for the procedure.
 Drink 12-16 ounces of water or beverage of your choice 1 hour before your appointment.
 Do not wear fragrances of any type.
 Embryos are very sensitive to any types of vapors or fumes.
 Your spouse can remain with you during the transfer.
 The procedure will take place in the same room as the retrieval.
 A small thin catheter will be used to place the embryos in the uterus while simultaneously using an abdominal ultrasound to insure proper placement.